partharamanujam/octave-ml/README.md

 ###### Theta-coefficients

-  Theta refers to the coefficients/parameters that map/fit the input-features to the output-results.
+  Theta refers to the hypothesis of coefficients/parameters that map/fit the input-features to the output-results.
 This is usually represented by the vector-variable "theta".

-###### Hypothesis
+###### Estimated-value

-  Hypothesis refers to the predicted value for a given set of input-features using computed theta.
-This is usually represented by the variable "h".
+  Estimated-value refers to the predicted value for a given set of input-features using previously computed theta from the training-set.
+This is usually represented by the variable "p".

 ## Machine-Learning & Support Routines